Jacudibu/dotfiles/README.md

 stow --adopt .
 ```

-Another option would be do copy the file over, delete the orignal file, and then just run `stow .`.
+Another option would be to copy the file over, delete (or backup) the orignal file, and then just run `stow .`.